TomasBoda/agent-lang/thesis.md

 3. organizations

 ##### 1.2.3.1 Flows
 To describe the idea behind flows, let's consider the evacuation of people.
 The behaviour of a crowd in a sudden or unexpected dangerous situation often leads to panic and chaos.
 These situation usually arise during mass events such as concerts, sporting events and demonstrations, where there is high density of people on a certain area.
-In case of fire or other disasters of such nature, people in panic are obsessed by short-term personal interests uncontrolled by social and cultural constraints.
+In case of fire or other disasters of such nature, people in panic are governed by short-term personal interests uncontrolled by social and cultural constraints.

 To prevent uncontrolled behaviour and maximize the chances of successful evacuation, we need to design venues and their escape exits in the best way possible.
 This is a typical scenario suitable for agent-based modeling.
 In agent terms, collective panic behaviour is an emergent phenomenon that results from relatively complex individual behaviour patterns and interactions between individuals, such as mutual excitation of a primordial instinct, chain reaction or social facilitaion.
 Based on prior historical observations, statistics and sociological studies, we can fairly accurately define the behaviour of a person in such situations and observe the reaction of masses during evacuation.

 ##### 1.2.3.2 Markets
 Another typical usage of agent-based models is in economics, where the dynamics of the stock market or the housing market results from the behaviour of many interacting agents, leading to the aforementioned emergent phenomena that are best understood by using a bottom-up approach - agent-based modeling.

-In a study published in 2018, a consortium of three scientists and academics embarked on an inqiuiry into the housing market, leveraging an agent-based model with the aim to analyse the relation between income segregation, income inequality and house prices.
+In a study published in 2018, a consortium of three scientists and academics - Marco Pangallo, Jean-Pierre Nadal, Annick Vignes, studied the housing market, leveraging an agent-based model with the aim to analyse the relation between income segregation, income inequality and house prices.
 Through the specification of the buyer-seller dynamics and the price formation mechanisms, the study concluded two primary insights:
 1. a more unequal income distribution lowers the prices globally, but implies stronger segregation
 2. a spike of the demand in one part of the city increases the prices all over the city